Deducteam/hol2dk/README.md

 For bigger libraries like `Multivariate`, it takes more time, especially for Coq.
-For instance, the `Multivariate` library up to `topology.ml` can be translated to Lambdapi in 18 minutes, then to Coq in 18 more minutes, and the verification of the generated files by Coq takes 8 hours.
+For instance, the `Multivariate` library up to `topology.ml` can be translated to Lambdapi in 18 minutes, then to Coq in 18 more minutes, but the verification of the generated files by Coq takes 8 hours.

-While it is possible to translate any HOL-Light proof to Coq, the translated theorems may not be directly usable by Coq users because not all HOL-Light types and functions are aligned with those of the Coq standard library yet.
+While it is possible to translate any HOL-Light proof to Coq, the translated theorems may not be directly applicable by Coq users because not all HOL-Light types and functions are aligned with those of the Coq standard library yet.
 Currently, we only aligned the types of natural numbers and lists, and some functions on them in